-Candied Walnuts with Cinnamon and sugar are a delicious recipe to snack all holiday long.
+Candied Walnuts with Cinnamon and sugar are a delicious recipe to snack on all holiday long.
 Incredibly impressive, each crunchy bite will make you feel more and more addicted.
-Do not be surprised if you make these for a crowd and finish them off yourself!

 These glazed walnuts (also often referred to as candied walnuts or caramelized walnuts) have a delicious crunchy coating that goes great alone, on ice cream, a summer salad, or as a nutty topping for recipes like baked oats.

-Every time I make a candied nut or spicy nut, I remember how addicting they are and how I have to put a personal ban on more for a bit.
 So easy to eat, so easy to make, this small batch recipe is just one of many ways to oven bake, stovetop, or slow cook your way to candied nuts.

-The possibilities of how sugared walnuts can be used are endless!
 The crunch of the sugar and walnut is just so satisfying that while this recipe is 4 cups of nuts, it won’t seem enough.
-Keep candied walnuts on the counter to snack on pre-holiday meal, and once cool, add in a few chocolate chips to create a satisfying handful of goodness!
+Keep candied walnuts on the counter to snack on the pre-holiday meal, and once cool, add in a few chocolate chips to create a satisfying handful of goodness!

 Ingredients

-- Shelled raw walnuts – I recommend keeping walnuts whole for this recipe.
+- Shelled raw walnuts– I recommend keeping walnuts whole for this recipe.
 If they are cut down too small, they can burn.

-- White granulated sugar – I use regular granulated sugar (White sugar) in this recipe, but there are suggestions below on using other sugars like brown sugar.
+- White granulated sugar– I use regular granulated sugar (White sugar) in this recipe, but there are suggestions below on using other sugars like brown sugar.

-- Flavor – ground cinnamon, salt, and vanilla extract.
+- Flavor– ground cinnamon, salt, and vanilla extract.

 How to make Candied Walnuts

-- Preheat oven to 350, lay walnuts on a prepared baking sheet with parchment paper, and bake walnuts for 8 minutes.
+- Preheat oven to 350, lay raw walnuts on a prepared baking sheet with parchment paper, and bake walnuts for 8 minutes.

 - Add white sugar, ground cinnamon, salt, milk, and vanilla extract into a saucepan.

-- Heat cinnamon sugar mixture over medium heat, constantly stirring until edges bubble/boil in the pan.
-As you make this sugar syrup, remember that it’s a very HOT sugar.
+- Heat cinnamon sugar mixture over medium heat, constantly stirring until edges bubble/boil in the pan.As you make this sugar syrup, remember it’s a very HOT sugar.
 Be careful!

-- Add baked walnuts directly to the saucepan and mix well to coat all sides of the nuts evenly.
+- Add baked crunchy walnuts directly to the saucepan and mix well to coat all sides of the nuts evenly.

 - Pour coated walnuts onto a parchment-lined baking sheet (my go-to for everything) to cool.

-- Depending on the humidity in your home, drying could take as little as a half-hour or a few hours for this salty snack to set.
+- Depending on the humidity in your home, candy coating drying could take as little as a half-hour or a few hours for this salty snack to set.
 Once walnuts are primarily dry, please put them in a zip lock bag and place them in the fridge to finish hardening.

-- Store in an airtight container (I store in the fridge in a zip lock bag) to keep the walnuts fresh.
+- Store in an airtight container (I store them in the fridge in a zip lock bag) to keep the walnuts fresh.

-Delicious inspiration for Candied Walnuts
+Delicious inspiration for Candied Walnut Recipes

 Appetizers – Glazed walnuts are delicious as an appetizer to sit in a bowl, especially at parties and holidays.
-It keeps people off your case while you finish up the rest of the food!
-As an alternative idea, crush and use around a cheeseball recipe or on top of blueberry brie.
+It keeps people off your case while you finish the rest of the food and is a perfect snack!

 Salad Topping – Candied nuts are AMAZING on salad, and low key makes the whole thing better.
 Feels like a restaurant.
 Make sure you set aside some topping for strawberry salad or even this dessert salad recipe before you eat them all!